MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

 * With container deployment and App Service, always check the **Deployment Center** / **Logs** page.
 * Since the sample app relies on a connection to MongoDB, confirm you have the application settings correct that have the connection info.
 * Confirm that managed identity is enabled for the App Service and is used in the Deployment Center.
 * [Different Azure Container Registry skus](/azure/container-registry/container-registry-skus) have different features, including number of webhooks.
 Webhooks are automatically created for you if you followed the steps in this tutorial.
-However, if you are reusing an existing registry you could see the message: "Quota exceeded for resource type webhooks for the registry SKU Basic.
+However, if you're reusing an existing registry you could see the message: "Quota exceeded for resource type webhooks for the registry SKU Basic.
 Learn more about different SKU quotas and upgrade process: https://aka.ms/acr/tiers".
-If this happens, use a new registry or reduce the number of [registry webhooks](/azure/container-registry/container-registry-webhook) in use.
+If you see this message, use a new registry, or reduce the number of [registry webhooks](/azure/container-registry/container-registry-webhook) in use.